CrazyForks/lynx/explorer/android/README.md

     [Environment]::SetEnvironmentVariable('ANDROID_HOME', $path-to-android-sdk, 'User')
     ```

-    Also, manually adding Android SDK's path to user scope's environment variables ANDROID_HOME is also viable.
+    Instead of using PowerShell to execute the commands above, you can also add Android SDK's path to user scope's environment variables ANDROID_HOME through "Editing System Environment Variables".

 ### Python Library